syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 private void PopupLayout_Closed(object sender, EventArgs e) {
-    // Codes that needs to be executed once popup is completly closed }
+    // Codes that needs to be executed once popup is completely closed }
 {% endhighlight %}